How to stream data to your platform via HTTP?

 Deploy a proper script on your server to receive telemetry data from the flespi platform.

-Here we provide specific code samples in different programming languages to handle the HTTP requests from the flespi stream.
+For a quick start check specific code samples in different programming languages to handle the HTTP requests from the flespi stream.

 1. Create and configure an HTTP stream